GerlechJen/Pewlett-Hackard-Analysis/README.md

 ```
 The code above also generates 72,458 employees as the number of retiring employees who were born between 1952 and 1955.

-* Out of the 300,024 total employees at Pewlett Hackard if 72,458 employees will be retiring, that represents 24.15% of total employees who will be retiring soon.
+* Out of the 300,024 total employees at Pewlett Hackard 72,458 employees will be retiring.
+This represents 24.15% of total employees who will be retiring soon.

 ![image3](https://github.com/GerlechJen/Pewlett-Hackard-Analysis/blob/main/IMAGES/retiring_titles.png)

-* As seen from the table above, of the 72,458 employees likely to retire soon, about 70% of them are Senior Engineers and Senior Staff.
+* As seen from the table above, of the 72,458 employees likely to retire soon, about 70% of them fall under Senior Engineers and Senior Staffs.
 The number of Senior Engineers retiring soon is  25,916  which represents 35.77% and the number of Senior Staff retiring soon is 24,926 which represents 34.4%.
 There were just 2 Managers who would be retiring soon.

 * The number of employees who are eligible for the mentorship program was counted using the code below: